Thieves steal Swedish royal jewels, escape by speedboat

-COPENHAGEN, Denmark (AP) - Thieves in Sweden walked into a small town's medieval cathedral in broad daylight and stole priceless crown jewels dating back to the early 1600s before escaping by speedboat, police said Wednesday.
+COPENHAGEN, Denmark (AP) - Thieves carrying out a daring daytime robbery smashed a security case at a cathedral in Sweden and stole gold and jewel-encrusted crowns from the early 1600s before hopping on bicycles and escaping via a nearby lake, police said.

-Two men vanished after the noon heist Tuesday into a vast patchwork of lakes around Strangnas, 60 kilometers (37 miles) west of the capital of Stockholm, police said.
+The two men pulled off the heist at Strangnas Cathedral at noon Tuesday and vanished aboard a speedboat or jet skis into the vast patchwork of lakes around the city, located 60 kilometers (37 miles) west of the Swedish capital of Stockholm, police said.

-The thieves snatched two gold crowns and an orb made for King Karl IX and Queen Kristina in the daring robbery.
-One of the crowns is encrusted with precious stones.
-The stolen items were on display at an exhibition in the cathedral, and visitors were inside at the time.
+The stolen artifacts included a gold crown and an orb dating to 1611 that were made for King Karl IX's funeral, as well as a jewel-encrusted crown dating to 1625 that was used in Queen Kristina's funeral.
+The items were on display at an exhibition, and visitors were inside the cathedral when they were taken.

-"The alarm went off when the burglars smashed the security glass and stole the artifacts," Catharina Frojd, a spokeswoman for the 14th-century Strangnas cathedral, told The Associated Press.
+"The alarm went off when the burglars smashed the security glass and stole the artifacts," Catharina Frojd, a spokeswoman for the 14th century cathedral, told The Associated Press.

-The church wrote on its website that the stolen items were kept "in accordance with the prevailing safety regulations in locked and alarmed displays in the cathedral."
+Strangnas Cathedral said on its website that the stolen pieces were kept "in accordance with the prevailing safety regulations in locked and alarmed displays."
 It gave no further details.

-Tom Rowell, a visitor who was eating lunch outside, said he saw two men running from the cathedral toward a small nearby jetty where a motorboat was moored.
+Tom Rowell, a visitor who was eating lunch outside the Lutheran church, said he saw two men running from the cathedral toward a small nearby jetty where a motorboat was moored.

 "The two men hurriedly jumped on board and it sped off," Rowell said, adding that they "appeared non-Nordic."
 He didn't elaborate.

-The men appeared to have escaped using two black bicycles - which they likely stole ahead of the heist - to race to the waiting boat, said police spokesman Stefan Dangardt.
+However, police spokesman Stefan Dangardt said "witnesses' testimonies varied quite a bit" and it was also possible the thieves escaped on jet skis.

-It was not immediately clear if there was a driver waiting in the speedboat for the thieves.
+The men used two stolen black bicycles equipped with baskets and a child's seat to race to the lake, Dangardt added.

-On Wednesday, divers were looking for clues in and along the shores of Lake Malaren.
-Sweden's third-largest freshwater lake.
-Police said the thieves could have fled further on jet skis, adding it was only a theory.
+On Wednesday, divers were looking for clues in and along the shores of Lake Malaren, Sweden's third-largest freshwater lake.
+Police said the thieves could have fled further on jet skis.

-While the items are of great historic and cultural value, police expressed doubt whether the burglary would bring the perpetrators financial gain.
+While the stolen artifacts are of great historic and cultural value, police expressed skepticism about whether the burglary would bring the perpetrators financial gain.

-The stolen items are "impossible to sell" because of their uniqueness and high visibility, Maria Ellior of the Swedish police's National Operations Department told the Swedish news agency TT.
+The stolen pieces are "impossible to sell" because of their uniqueness and high visibility, Maria Ellior of the Swedish police's National Operations Department told the Swedish news agency TT.

-The theft would be logged at Interpol, enabling an international search, TT said.
+The theft would be logged at Interpol, enabling an international search, the agency.

-Strangnas is a small, quiet town with a population of about 13,000.
-It's popular with Stockholm commuters and tourists, who come to see the cathedral and a street that has been called the prettiest in Sweden.
+Strangnas, a small, quiet town with a population of about 13,000, is popular with Stockholm commuters and tourists, who come to see the cathedral and a street that has been called the prettiest in Sweden.

 The Gothic-style cathedral, built between 1291 and 1340, is in the heart of the town.
-The cathedral's red-brick tower with a black top can be seen from kilometers (miles) around.
+The cathedral's red-brick tower with a black top can be seen for miles (kilometers) around.

 The cathedral was closed Wednesday, and a grassy area by the jetty was cordoned off as police inspected the ground for clues.
 Police also questioned witnesses who were inside the church at the time of the theft and people outside who saw the suspects get away.